eclipse-kura/kura/_posts/config/2017-05-04-device-information.md

  - the content of the journal for the Kura process (kura-journal.log);
  - the content of the journal for the whole system (system-journal.log).

 In addition to this feature, the page also allows the real-time displaying of system logs, if the framework has the availability of one or more components that  implement the `LogProvider` API.
+The UI also provides a useful button to open a new Kura instance in a new browser window.
 A reference implementation of the `LogProvider` API is provided in the  `org.eclipse.kura.log.filesystem.provider` bundle.
 This bundle exposes in the framework a factory that can be used to read filesystem files.
-By default, Eclipse Kura creates two log providers at startup: one that reads from `/var/log/kura.log` and the other that reads from `/var/log/kura-audit.log`
+By default, Eclipse Kura creates two log providers at startup: one that reads from `/var/log/kura.log` and the other that reads from `/var/log/kura-audit.log`.

 ![]({{ site.baseurl }}/assets/images/config/DeviceSystemLogs.png)